-- 1 tsp pure vanilla extract
+- 1 teaspoon pure vanilla extract

 - 1 cup powdered sugar

-- 2 tbsp cocoa powder
+- 2 tablespoon cocoa powder

-- 1½ -2 tbsp hot water
+- 1 ½ –2 tablespoon hot water

 - In a medium size bowl, whisk the flour, cocoa powder and salt to combine.

-- In the bowl of a standing mixer fitted with the paddle attachment, beat the butter, both sugars, expresso powder and vanilla until the mixture is lightened and fluffy, about 2 minutes.
-Stir in the flour mixture, mixing just long enough to combine.
+- In the bowl of a standing mixer fitted with the paddle attachment, beat the butter, both sugars, expresso powder and vanilla until the mixture is light and fluffy, about 4 minutes, stopping to scrape down the sides of the bowl a time or two.

-- When you are ready to bake the cookies, preheat the oven to 350, line a baking sheet with parchment paper, and remove one disc of dough from the refrigerator to a flat work surface.
+- When you are ready to bake the cookies, preheat the oven to 350, line a baking sheet with parchment paper, and remove one disc of dough from the refrigerator, laying it on a flat work surface.